 Current Conditions for Mammoth Lakes Ranger District

-Inyo National Forest contains over 800,000 acres of wilderness, in nine wilderness areas.
+Inyo National Forest contains approximately one million acres of wilderness, in nine wilderness areas.
 Wilderness areas include the Hoover, Ansel Adams, Owens River Headwaters, John Muir, Golden Trout, South Sierra, Boundary Peak, White Mountains and Inyo Mountains.